bolddp/solid-fsm/README.md

 ## Usage

+An FSM can provide a nice solution when building an application whose logic flow depends on well defined events (triggers).
+The states also become self-sufficient since they have no idea about the other states, they can themselves only signal progress through triggers.

 ### Let's use an old-style telephone as an example.
 Its possible states are as follows:
 * Idle - telephone is not in use
 * Dialling - the user has picked up the handset and is dialling a number